 Terzic tried to catch Bayern Munich out in the second Klassiker of that campaign in March by playing a 3-4-2-1 system - it backfired, with BVB losing 4-2 - but in every other league game the young coach played a 4-2-3-1 or similar, and it seems a fair guess that it's a formation he will implement once again.

-Haaland was the focal point of the attack that season, and his first full Bundesliga campaign returned 27 goals from 27 starts.
+Haaland was the focal point of the attack in 2020/21, and his first full Bundesliga campaign returned 27 goals from 27 starts.
 He was ably assisted by Jadon Sancho, who was creator-in-chief in the final third before his move to Manchester United that summer.

 To his immense credit, Raphael Guerreiro only laid on one less goal than the Englishman from left-back (10 vs. 11), while nascent USMNT star Gio Reyna enjoyed his best season to date, contributing seven goals and eight assists in all competitions at the tender age of 18.